sunshine1004-dev/Instagram/README.md

-# HackArmour Landing Page
+# Instagram Landing Page

-The hackarmour landing page written in nextjs and typescript.
+The Instagram landing page written in nextjs, chakra ui and typescript.

 ## Stack